ReckoningReckoner/Tetris_AI/README.md

 - More complex strategies (combos?)
 - Creating a set of instructions to get to the best move
 - Battle block engine implementaion
+- Bug where program crashes if tower gets too high